WrestleMania 38: Other WrestleMania Week events

 As part of the WrestleMania festivities during the week of the event, WWE held a number of events throughout the week.
-On the Monday before WrestleMania 38, WWE aired a special "WrestleMania Edition" of Raw.
-The night before WrestleMania 38 on April 1, WWE kicked off WrestleMania Weekend with a special "WrestleMania Edition" of SmackDown, which hosted the André the Giant Memorial Battle Royal, won by Madcap Moss, as well as a triple threat match for the Intercontinental Championship.
+The week kicked off with a special "WrestleMania Edition" of Monday Night Raw, held at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+The night before WrestleMania 38 on April 1, WWE kicked off WrestleMania Weekend itself with a special "WrestleMania Edition" of Friday Night SmackDown, which hosted the André the Giant Memorial Battle Royal, won by Madcap Moss, as well as a triple threat match for the Intercontinental Championship.
 Immediately after SmackDown, the 2022 WWE Hall of Fame induction ceremony commenced.
 The day of WrestleMania Saturday, WWE's NXT brand held its annual WrestleMania Week event, Stand & Deliver, which aired at 1pm Eastern Time.
 WrestleMania Week concluded with the Raw after WrestleMania on April 4.
-SmackDown, the Hall of Fame ceremony, NXT Stand & Deliver, and the Raw after WrestleMania all aired live from the American Airlines Center in Dallas.
+All of the weekend events were held live from the American Airlines Center in Dallas.

 Storylines

-The event consisted of a total of sixteen matches, with seven on the first night and nine on the second, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event consisted of 16 matches, with seven on the first night and nine on the second, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.